ketlindelima/Python_chatbot/README.md

 Install with the command `pip install chatterbot` -> [Chatterbot Documentation](https://pypi.org/project/ChatterBot/)

 If this error occur: `subprocess-exited-with-error`, try the command `pip install pip==21.3.1`.
 Your venv pip version has benn downgraded.
-Ater that, instal module pytz `pip install pytz` and if this error appear -> *AttributeError: module 'time' has no attribute 'clock'*, open the **compat.py** code page and searching for `time_func = time.clock`, replace this command for `time_func = time.perf_counter`
+Ater that, install the module named pytz: `pip install pytz` and if this error appear -> *AttributeError: module 'time' has no attribute 'clock'*, open the **compat.py** code page and searching for `time_func = time.clock`, replace this command for `time_func = time.perf_counter`

 ## Make you data base learning
-Now, you are ablle to try your chatbot with the **main.py** code.
-All times you running this code you are creating a data base file trainning your bot!
+Now, you are able to try your chatbot with the **main.py** code.
+All the times you running this code, you are creating a data base file and trainning your bot!
 You will see the conversation in the terminal like this:

 ![alt text][image]